Search continues for Kansas felon who escaped arrest - NewsBreak

 Related

 Following is recent booking activity for the Saline County Jail, as provided by law enforcement.
 Photos, if provided, are courtesy of Saline County Jail.
 All persons are considered innocent until proven guilty in a court of law.
-NAME: Bohnert, Jaynette Louise; 54; Salina.
-CHARGES REQUESTED: Domestic Battery: rude physical contact.
+NAME: Bentz, Pamela Renee; 50; Salina.
+CHARGES REQUESTED: Contempt of Court; Indirect.
+NAME:...

-3 Junction City children reported missing by father, believed to be with mother

-JUNCTION CITY, Kan.
-(WIBW) - Three Junction City children have been reported missing to officials by their father and are believed to be with their mother.
-Kansas Missing and Unsolved reports that three children from Junction City were reported missing on Dec.
-21 - Genevieve, 3, Camden, 4, and Rosie Peterson, 6.

 Arrest made in relation to incident outside Rusty Needle

-Note: UPDATE: RCPD has released video of a vehicle arriving at and leaving from the scene of the shooting in Ogden in the early morning hours of December 30, 2022.
-Pictures of three suspects and the car were also released with the video.
-Anyone with information about the identity of the...